UDOOboard/Neo-Docs/docs/04_Software_&_Operating_Systems/01_UDOObuntu.md

 UDOObuntu image is generated automatically from the build script [mkudoobuntu](https://github.com/UDOOboard/mkudoobuntu).
 This tool builds *recipes* for different boards and image types (eg. with GUI or headless).

-The first step is to *debootstrap* a bese Ubuntu armhf system.
+The first step is to *debootstrap* a base Ubuntu armhf system.
 Then some configuration files are patches and UDOO specific packages are installed from the UDOO repository.